LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 ## Step 5: Using Remote Overrides

+There are three ways you can trigger your override presets remotely; careportal, Shortcuts, and IFTTT.

+### Careportal
 To use remote overrides, I'm assuming you've setup your Nightscout site according to the directions [here](https://loopkit.github.io/loopdocs/nightscout/new_user/#step-4-setup-your-heroku-nightscout-app) in Loopdocs.
 Especially the part about your ENABLE line including "override careportal loop" (in addition to other variables you'd be interested in).
 You'll also need to have your site authenticated so that your careportal is active to send remote overrides.
 You can authenticate your site by selecting the three horizontal lines in the upper right corner of your Nightscout site and scrolling to the bottom of the settings.
 There's an "authenicate" link at the very bottom.
 Once authenticated by entering your API Secret, then there will be a `+` in the upper right corner of your site.
 That is your careportal.
 Tap the careportal `+` and then scroll down in the "event type" menu to find "Temporary Override".
 Within there you will find all your Loop override presets already loaded for you.

 <p align="center">